Configurations Of Consecutive Primitive Roots: Some Collections Of Primes

 \subsection{Fermat Primes}

 The subset of Fermat primes is defined by

+The entire list of known has 5 primes, which are archived in \text{OEIS} A019434.
 The heuristic claims that there are finitely many Fermat primes.
-The theory of this subset of primes is not fully developed, but it is a topic of current research.
 The totient $p-1=\varphi(p)$ of a Fermat prime has one prime divisor

 and the maximal value

 where $r\leq q$ ranges over the primes.